-- f) Stockpiles will not be located in areas subject to adverse environmental conditions (e.g. prevailing winds) such as prominent ridges; - g) The access road, immediate extraction area and fixed plant (screen) to be watered as required to minimise dust emissions; - h) Work only to occur in low velocity winds (i.e operations to cease if visible dust seen leaving the property); - i) Works to cease temporarily id visible dust is seen leaving the site when there is a north easterly wind and dust measures implemented (water suppression); - i) Trucks to be fully covered by tarpaulins when fully loaded, prior to leaving extraction area; - k) Vehicle travel speeds will be restricted to 40km/hour on unsealed surfaces on site; and - I) A dust complaint register required to in place to record any issues from neighbours.
-A contractor sign at the front gate to be erected with contact details. - 41.
-In addition to the dust mitigation measures on-site, the applicant acknowledges that they will be required to pay a contribution to the upgrade of Marbelup North Road which will mitigate dust generated from the road. - 42.
+- i) Works to cease temporarily id visible dust is seen leaving the site when there is a north easterly wind and dust measures implemented (water suppression); - j) Trucks to be fully covered by tarpaulins when fully loaded, prior to leaving extraction area; - k) Vehicle travel speeds will be restricted to 40km/hour on unsealed surfaces on site; and - I) A dust complaint register required to in place to record any issues from neighbours.
+A contractor sign at the front gate to be erected with contact details. - 40.
+In addition to the dust mitigation measures on-site, the applicant acknowledges that they will be required to pay a contribution to the upgrade of Marbelup North Road which will mitigate dust generated from the road. - 41.
 The DPLH Draft SPP 2.4 Basic Raw Materials Guidelines (2018) incorporates a site selection checklist intended on guiding the applicant during the site selection process.
-Within this checklist it recommends that adequate setbacks for Extractive Industries from sensitive lands uses should be between 300 metres and 1000 metres. - 43.
+Within this checklist it recommends that adequate setbacks for Extractive Industries from sensitive lands uses should be between 300 metres and 1000 metres.
 The guidelines however state that local government assessment and approval should be based on relevant local planning scheme provisions, polies or strategies where applicable.
 In this instance, the City of Albany LPS1 and Extractive Industries and Mining Policy both require a setback of 200 metres from a residence not located on the subject lot.
-The closest dwelling not on the subject lot is 305 metres, therefore it is considered to comply with the applicable provisions. - 44.
+The closest dwelling not on the subject lot is 305 metres, therefore it is considered to comply with the applicable provisions. - 42.
 Concerns were raised in relation to the crushing and screening areas and the proximity of these to surrounding dwellings.
 DWER is the responsible body for the assessment of the emissions and buffers for screening and crushing plants.
-The applicant is responsible for ensuring that they have obtained the required licences from DWER prior to undertaking this activity onsite. - 45.
+The applicant is responsible for ensuring that they have obtained the required licences from DWER prior to undertaking this activity onsite. - 43.
 The Department of Health state that unless adequately treated, rainwater is not reliably safe to drink and it is almost impossible to completely impossible to completely protect rainwater from contamination.
-However, the City of Albany's advice is that installing screens, filters and first flush devices will reduce contamination if people are using rainwater for this purpose. - 46.
-It is considered that the revised Dust and Noise Management Plans submitted by the applicant, in conjunction with the distance to nearby dwellings, will mitigate potential amenity issues resulting from dust or noise emissions. - 47.
+However, the City of Albany's advice is that installing screens, filters and first flush devices will reduce contamination if people are using rainwater for this purpose. - 44.
+It is considered that the revised Dust and Noise Management Plans submitted by the applicant, in conjunction with the distance to nearby dwellings, will mitigate potential amenity issues resulting from dust or noise emissions. - 45.
 It is recommended that the implementation and ongoing compliance with the Noise and Dust Management Plans contained in the updated Environmental Assessment Report and Operations Plan dated 21 October 2020 be applied as a condition of approval.